 - b.
 Bacteria present in the blood component, detected by Gram stain or culture. - c.
-Positive result of a repeatedly reactive (initial positive, and positive on at least one or two repeat tests) bacterial detection test performed as a safety measure for platelets (e.g., Verax PGD). - d.
+Positive result on a bacterial detection test performed as a safety measure for platelets. - d.
 Patient reaction consistent with exposure to blood product with bacterial contamination. - 2.
 The Transfusion Service should take the following steps in the case of any product suspected of bacterial contamination: - a.
 Immediately notify MEDIC of suspected contamination. - b.
 Conduct an investigation of any suspected patient reaction according to their institution's policies and guidelines. - c.
 If the product has been transfused, a blood culture of the recipient should be performed, if possible. - 3.
 Follow-up actions to be taken by MEDIC for products with suspected bacterial contamination: - a.
-Recall or return of product with suspected contamination as well as any other products associated with that donation. - b.
+Withdrawl or return of product with suspected contamination as well as any other products associated with that donation. - b.
 Submission of the suspect component for Gram stain and culture. - c.
 Notification of Gram stain and culture results to any transfusion service that has transfused other components associated with the suspect product. - 4.
 Platelet Pheresis monitoring by MEDIC: - a.
-MEDIC will monitor each platelet pheresis for bacterial contamination until the outdate of the product by use of the BacT/ALERT 3D System. - b.
-MEDIC will notify the transfusion service if a positive culture is detected on a platelet pheresis that has been shipped, with a request for return of the product if transfusion has not taken place.
+MEDIC will monitor each platelet pheresis for bacterial contamination for at least 7 days after product collection by use of the BacT/ALERT 3D System. - b.
+MEDIC will notify the transfusion service if a positive BacT/ALERT result is detected on a platelet pheresis that has been shipped, with a request for return of the product if transfusion has not taken place.

 - c.
-MEDIC will have the positive culture bottle sent for a STAT Gram's stain and subsequent sub-culture. - d.
-Results of the Gram's stain will be phoned to the transfusion service if transfusion has occurred. - e.
+MEDIC will have the positive culture bottle sent for a STAT Gram stain and subsequent sub-culture. - d.
+Results of the Gram stain will be phoned to the transfusion service if transfusion has occurred. - e.
 The transfusion service will be responsible for notification of the attending physician. - f.
-Culture reports will be called or faxed to the transfusion service as they become available. - 5.
+Culture reports will be called or faxed to the transfusion service as they become available, if transfusion occurred. - 5.
 Follow-up if a clinically significant organism is present in a blood product: - a.
 If culturing of a blood product reveals the presence of a clinically significant organism that may have come from a bacteremic donor and the product has already been transfused, a donor investigation shall be initiated at the direction of the Chief Medical Officer of MEDIC.
 The investigation should determine if a condition causing a bacteremia exists in the donor that may require treatment and may present reason for deferring the donor until the condition is eliminated.
 Such a donor investigation shall occur whether or not the recipient develops a bacteremia or sepsis following the transfusion of the contaminated product. - b.
-When a contaminated product containing a potentially clinically significant organism has been transfused, a report form for information regarding the recipient outcome and blood culture results will be sent to the Medical Director of the transfusion service where the event has occurred.
+When a contaminated product containing a potentially clinically significant organism has been transfused, a report form to obtain information regarding the recipient outcome and blood culture results will be sent to the Medical Director of the transfusion service where the event has occurred.
 This form should be completed and returned to the Chief Medical Officer of MEDIC for use in investigation of the case.